Reputation: what industry says about Dr. David Dunkley Gyimah

 My work has attracted wide acclaim from several global bodies and figures, and featured in Times Square New York ( see below).
 I relish undertaking complex scalable projects working with companies, execs and communities.

-Recommendations below include the following.
+Recommendations from industry.
 Click the link to take you there.

 My present work is around a multiple authored project in tech-diversity and storytelling, archive narratives e.g. The Kings Men, and 180991: Reverte in Tempore Ut edging into futurism, and creativity.